DanielSaccardo/Docker-compose-services/npm/README.md

 ## NGINX Proxy Manager Installation

-If you haven't created any docker networks than, in your machine, do as follows:
+If you haven't created any docker networks then, in your machine, do as follows:

 ```sh
 sudo docker network create nginx_proxy